 Leeks are plants or rather vegetables that are closely related to onions.
 They have leaves that overlap and they are eaten together with the stem and stalk.
-They have a crunchy taste that is similar to onions.

 As much as leeks can only be used in limited proportions and are in the end not recommended for the guinea pig diet, they sure have some advantages that are good for the guinea pigs.
 The following are some benefits of the leeks: